lopikola11-cmyk/frontend-portfolio/README.md

 ---

-✨ Always eager to learn new technologies like React, TypeScript, and Node.js, and excited to contribute to real-world projects.
+✨ Always eager to learn new technologies like React, TypeScript,Next.js and Node.js, and excited to contribute to real-world projects.